A scientific model is a simplification of reality used to predict the behaviour of a real-life

 this decision due to the fact that there is very limited amount of information and experimental data

-on these system.
-Thus, finding different constants such as the promoter strength or the dissociation
+on these systems.
+Thus, finding different constants such as the promoter strength or the

 constant might be impossible.
 As a consequence, we might need to estimate these constants, which is

-Two reactions we have yet to discuss are repression of the plasmid by MphR and binding of two macrolide molecules with the unbound MphR.
+Two reactions we have yet to discuss are repression of the egfp gene in the plasmid by MphR and binding of two macrolide molecules with the unbound MphR.
 These reactions are similar: both are reversible as well as both have two types of reactants binding to one complex.
-The only difference is that MphR binds with two molecules, which makes the reaction rate funciton a bit different.
+The only difference is that MphR binds with two molecules, which makes the reaction rate function a bit different.

 The last part of modelling the SINISENS pathway was to set initial concentrations (Table 1) as well as finding proper constants for each reaction (Table 2).
 Due to the limited amount of experimental data and information available, some of the reaction constants had to be estimated by either fitting data or using numerical averages of a similar part.